pedersen-fisheries-lab/sspm/paper/paper.md

 # Acknowledgements

-This research was supported by the canadian Department of Fisheries of Oceans (DFO) Sustainable fisheries Science Fund, and by a Discovery Grant from the canadian Natural Sciences and Engineering Research Council (NSERC) to E. J.Pedersen.
+This research was supported by Fisheries and Oceans Canada (DFO) Sustainable fisheries Science Fund, and by a Discovery Grant from the canadian Natural Sciences and Engineering Research Council (NSERC) to E. J.Pedersen.
 We thank Fonya Irvine and John-Philip Williams for their help in testing the package and providing feedback on model implementation.

 # References